Improving public parklands throughout

 As a unique public-private partnership that works across city, state and federal agencies, Jamaica Bay-Rockaway Parks Conservancy (JBRPC) was established in 2013 to bring together diverse community stakeholders, elected officials, academic researchers and others toward a common goal: improving public parklands for enjoyment and ecosystem health.

-Our 6-Month Workforce Development Program cares for Jamaica Bay while training the next generation of environmental management experts.
+Our 6-Month workforce development program, the Jamaica Bay Wetlands Fellowship cares for Jamaica Bay while training the next generation of environmental management experts.
 Our Wetlands Fellows stewarded 80 acres over 21 park sites in 2024.

 Follow us on Instagram to hear about our latest adventures in Jamaica Bay and Rockaway: